rustamgasanov/blog/source/_posts/2016-02-24-dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose.markdown

 > {"name":"myproject/baseimage","tags":["latest"]}

-Since during the build we didn't tag it with any specific version, by default `docker` sets the tag `latest`.
+Since during the build we didn't tag it with any specific version, by default `docker` sets the version `latest`.
 Now we can use this image to dockerize our Ruby apps.

 ### Rails application dockerization